Limits on the Statistical Description of Charged de Sitter Black Holes: Thermodynamics of Charged de Sitter Black Holes

 On the cold branch, the temperature goes to zero independent of the choice of normalization, as long the normalization factor $\gamma$ does not diverge in this limit.
-This is the case for $\gamma = 1/\sqrt{f(r_{\cal O})}$.
+This is clearly not an issue for the Bousso-Hawking normalization $\gamma = 1/\sqrt{f(r_{\cal O})}$.

 Another limit of interest is the so-called lukewarm solution, where the black hole and cosmological temperatures coincide.
 This limit is independent of the choice of normalization and, in terms of the horizon radii, given by $r_b+r_c = \ell_4$.
-This translates to a charge-to-mass ratio of \beq \left(Q/M\right)_{r_b+r_c=\ell_4} = 2\sqrt{\pi G_4} ~, \eeq which, amusingly, is precisely the charge-to-mass ratio of a four-dimensional extremal Reissner-Nördstrom black hole in flat space.
-Lukewarm black holes have particularly nice properties, which include the existence of regular Euclidean continuations and stability in the absence of charged decay.
+This translates to a charge-to-mass ratio of \beq \left(Q/M\right)_{r_b+r_c=\ell_4} = 2\sqrt{\pi G_4} ~, \eeq which, amusingly, is precisely the charge-to-mass ratio of a four-dimensional extremal Reissner-Nördstrom black hole in flat space\footnote{As such they can be interpreted as finite temperature generalizations of extremal black holes in flat space}.
+Lukewarm black holes have particularly nice properties, in particular the existence of regular Euclidean continuations and stability in the absence of charged decay.

 Finally, let us discuss the ultracold point.
 As is clear from \eqref{eq:dS2radius}, in this limit $\ell_2\to\infty$ such that the near-horizon geometry is Mink$_2\times S^2$.
 This limit is peculiar, foremost because there is an infinite scale separation between the Minkowski space and the two sphere at odds with general expectations \cite{Lust:2019zwm}.
 Furthermore, if we are studying the behavior of near-ultracold solutions it is important to ensure that the variations we consider do not exit the sharkfin.
 In fact, expanding around the ultracold solution, one finds that there is a unique linear trajectory that describes regular solutions that end up in the ultracold point, see Fig. \ref{fig:UltraLinePlot}.